KrishT97/trashtrek/guide/why_hungarian_algorithm.md

 As probably guessed, the problem keeps repeating in a cycle, a convergence error.

-2) **When a request is attended by a truck, the coordinates of the truck is updated to being of the request, because attending the request means you are traveling to that particular location which is going to be the request coordinates**
+2) **When a request is attended by a truck, the coordinates of the truck is updated to being of the request, because attending the request means you are traveling to that particular location which is going to be the request coordinates.
+What happens upon arriving to the request location and the request remains active for the next iteration?**

 In another case example: